Main Areas of the Administration Tool¶

 See the properties of an element: right-click on the element and click Properties.
 In this dialog, you can see information about the selected element such as owner, description, date of creation and last modification, etc.

-Expand and collapse all the nodes of the Elements tree: right-click on the database or a folder and click Expand all or Collapse all.
+Expand and collapse all the nodes of the Server Explorer: right-click on the database or a folder and click Expand all or Collapse all.

 To add a prefix to several views and/or associations at once, select them, right-click them and click Prefix selected views/associations.